Health and Wholeness for All People

 If you are not a healthcare professional but would like to receive regular updates about our activities please consider joining our wide variety of friends and supporters.
 Find out more about being a supporter.

 To join one of these groups or to request further information about becoming involved with PRIME please contact us.

 How is PRIME governed?

-PRIME is governed by a Board of Trustees who oversee all our activities and ensure that we keep in line with our foundation principles and vision.
-The day-to-day operation of PRIME is delegated to a number of Teams which each have certain responsibilities.
+PRIME is governed by a Board of Trustees who oversee all our activities and ensure that we keep in line with our vision.
+The day-to-day operation of PRIME is delegated to a number of teams that each have certain responsibilities.

 More details on our core personnel can be found on our personnel page.

 PRIME is a registered charity in the UK, registration number 1111521, and as such is subject to charity legislation as laid our by the Charity Commission.
 We are also registered as a Company Limited by Guarantee, registration number 5492101, and are therefore also subject to company legislation as laid out by Companies House.

 How is PRIME funded?

 PRIME is almost entirely funded from donations and grants from like-minded individuals, organisations and groups.
 We do occasionally undertake a project which has funding associated with it, but this is not the usual situation.